-HYPO TIROL BANK AG records signifi cant risk provisions in its consolidated fi nancial statements as of December 31, 2018 in the
+HYPO TIROL BANK AG records significant risk provisions in its consolidated financial statements as of December 31, 2019, in the form of impairments (MEUR 83) and provisions (MEUR 1) for loss

-In accordance with the regulations of IFRS 9, which were applied for the fi rst time on January 1, 2018, receivables from clients are measured depended on the classifi cation of loans, which is based on the business model, and the characteristics of the contractual cash fl ows.
-In addition, the staging concept designed by the Company and its key assumptions for assessing a signifi -cant increase in credit risk (level 2) or default events (existence of objective evidence of impairment - level 3) are signifi cant for determining the amount of impairments or provisions for the lending business.
+In accordance with the regulations of IFRS 9, loans and advances to customers are measured depended on the classification of loans, which is based on the business model and the characteristics of the contractual cash flows.
+In addition, the staging concept designed by the Company and its key assumptions for assessing a significant increase in the credit risk (stage 2) or default events (existence of objective evidence of impairment - stage 3) are significant for determining the amount of impairments or provisions for the lending business.

-Impairments are calculated using the discounted cash fl ow method.
-The expected cash fl ows are estimated and also the expected income from the realisation of collateral.
-Estimates are made on an individual basis (signifi cant loan receivables) or on the basis of a collective estimate (rule-based approach for nonsignifi cant loan receivables).
+Impairments are calculated using the discounted cash flow method.
+The expected cash flows and the expected proceeds from the realization of collateral are estimated.
+Estimates are made on an individual basis (significant credit exposures in stage 3) or based on a collective estimate (rule-based approach for credit exposures in stage 1 and 2 and non-significant credit exposures in stage 3).

-We refer in this regard to the information provided by the Company's Board of Managing Directors in the notes of the consolidated financial statements in notes (3) " Accounting policy related changes ", (4) " essential decisions, assumptions and estimates ", "Notes on the statement of comprehensive income", "Assets - (C) credit risk provision", (8) " Credit risk provision ", (22) " Receivables from clients after risk provision ", and (42) "Provisions".
+In this regard, we refer to the information provided by the Company's Management Board in the notes to the consolidated financial statements in Notes (4) "Essential decisions, assumptions and estimates", "Notes on the statement of comprehensive income", "Assets - (C) Credit risk provision" (8) "Credit risk provision", (19) "Receivables from clients after risk provision", and (33) "Provisions".

-The determination of the amount of impairments or provisions for lending business is subject to considerable scope for measurement on the basis of the assumptions and estimates used.
-In addition, the regulations of IFRS 9 were applied for the first time in the 2018 financial year, which led to significant changes in processes and models in connection with the determination of va-luation allowances for receivables from clients.
-We have therefore identified this area as a key audit matter.
+The determination of the amount of the impairments and provisions for the lending business is subject to considerable scope for measurement based on the assumptions and estimates used.
+Therefore, we have identified this area as a key audit matter.

-How we addressed the matter in the context of the audit:
+How we addressed the matter during the audit:

-In order to evaluate the appropriateness of the valuation allowances and provisions recognized, we have identified the significant processes and models in credit risk management, paying particular attention to the provisions of IFRS 9 that were first applied on 1 January 2018.
-In particular, we have surveyed the processes and models for classifying loans on the basis of the business model and determining the characteristics of the contractual cash flows.
-In addition, we have examined the staging concept designed by the Company and its key assumptions for evaluating the assessment of a significant increase in the credit risk or default events in order to determine whether these processes and models are suitable for recognising a signifi cant increase in the credit risk or default events and for determining the need for impairments or provisions.
+In order to evaluate the appropriateness of the valuation allowance and provisions recognized, we have identified the significant processes and models used in credit risk management, paying particular attention to the regulations of IFRS 9.
+In particular, we have surveyed the processes and models used to classify loans on the basis of the business model and determining the characteristics of the contractual cash flows.
+In addition, we have examined the staging concept designed by the Company and its key assumptions for evaluation the assessment of a significant increase in the credit risk or default events in order to determine whether these processes and models are suitable for detecting a significant increase in the credit risk or default events and for determining the need for impairment or provisions.

-We have identified and tested the internal control system, in particular the key controls for credit allocation, ongoing monitoring and the early detection process.
+We have identified and partly tested the internal control system, in particular the key controls for granting of credits, ongoing monitoring and the early detection process.
 We have reviewed the internal control system in the area of credit management, in particular with regard to the correct handling of rating models and collateral valuation.

-On the basis of a selection of loans that had already defaulted, we checked whether suffi cient impairments had been made.
+Based on a selection of loans that have already defaulted, we checked whether sufficient impairments have been made.
 For these loans, we critically assessed management's assessments of future cash flows expected from repayments and collateral.

-In addition to complying with the internal rules regarding rating and collateral allocation, we examined a sample of loans that were not identified as defaulted to verify whether significant increases in credit risk or loss events had been fully identified.
+In addition to complying with internal rules regarding rating and collateral allocation, we have examined a sample of loans that were not identified as defaulted to verify whether significant increases in credit risk or loss events have been fully identified.

-When examining the valuation allowances at portfolio level, we evaluated the valuation models used and the parameters applied to determine whether they were suitable for determining appropriate provisions.
-We also examined the underlying data basis for its data quality and reconstructed the arithmetical accuracy of the value adjustment or provision.
+When examining the valuation allowance at portfolio level, we evaluated the valuation models used and the parameters applied to determine whether they were suitable for determining appropriate provisions.
+We also examined the quality of the underlying data basis and reconstructed the arithmetical accuracy of the value adjustment or provision.